 How is the chronological order of transactions maintained?

-The proof-of-work, as explained above, is implemented by implementing what is called a ‘nonce’.
-Once the block is verified, a nonce is added to it until it gives the required number of ‘zero bits’, and it is only after this that the next block can be chained to it.
-This ensures that ‘double-spending’ does not happen, i.e., making payments at 2 or more points with the same currency (paying more than what you actually hold).
+The Proof-of-Work, as explained above, is implemented by implementing what is called a ‘nonce.’
+Once the block is verified, a nonce is added to it until it gives the required number of ‘zero bits,’ and it is only after this that the next block can be chained to it.
+This ensures that ‘double-spending’ does not happen, i.e., making payments at two or more points with the same currency (paying more than what you actually hold).
 One can imagine it to be similar to making a payment with the same ₹100 currency note twice.
-Of course, this is impossible in the physical world, but it is quite possible in the virtual world if it weren’t for a proof-of-work system.
+Of course, this is impossible in the physical world, but it is quite possible in the virtual world if it weren’t for a Proof-of-Work system.

 How does the block start?